|Utility:||Basic or Auxiliary|

 Simultaneously alternate leg positions by straightening bent leg while bending straight knee.
 Repeat.

+This exercise can be performed on TRXⓇ style suspension trainer.
 See Suspended Supine Feet Mount/Dismount.
 Keep low back straight, maintaining approximate height from floor throughout movement.
 On most popular suspension trainers, keep lower body weight equally distributed on each side to prevent slippage.
 Some makes of suspension trainers do not have this slack in their design, so one leg can relax momentarily in straight position, while bent side bears most of resistance, allowing for a more dynamic contraction in this specific movement.

 Hamstrings seemingly acts as a dynamic stabilizer, since it shortens through knee while it lengthens through hip.
 However, net contraction actually appears to occur, since hip flexes only about 50%, while knee flexes nearly 100%, allowing hamstring to remain in a mechanically strong position throughout movement.
 Dorsal flexion of ankle reduces active insufficiency of Gastrocnemius, allowing it to assist in knee flexion.